Capital and How It's Used in Business and Economics

 How Capital Keeps the U.S. Economy Humming

-In economics, capital is one of the four factors of production that drive supply.
-The other three are natural resources (the raw materials), labor (the number of employees), and entrepreneurship (the drive to profit from innovation).
+It should not be confused with the capital that's one of the four factors of production that drive supply.
+That's capital goods, such as machinery, equipment, and tools.
+The other three factors are natural resources (the raw materials), labor (the number of employees), and entrepreneurship (the drive to profit from innovation).
 A market economy automatically provides these components of supply to meet demand from consumers.

 In business accounting, capital is how companies invest in their businesses.
 That means they can't use it now to give themselves raises, increase dividends, or lower prices.
 They must use it to produce greater gains in the future.
 A business uses capital to transform itself into something more profitable.